-In programs administered by DEHCR, lead-safe work practices will be used in pre-1978 units.
+In programs administered by DOH, lead-safe work practices will be used in pre-1978 units.
 The types of lead-safe work to be completed include paint stabilization, window and door replacement, and exterior treatments to include siding and porch repair and/or replacement.
-The DEHCR, the Department of Housing and Urban Development, the Division of Energy Services and the Division of Public Health (Department of Health Services) will work together to offer training to interested parties.
-Contractor and risk assessor training opportunities will be communicated to interested parties through current Division of Energy, Housing and Community Resources CDBG, ESG, Supportive Housing, and HOME grantees as well as through local housing authorities.
+The DOH, the Department of Housing and Urban Development, the Division of Energy Services and the Division of Public Health (Department of Health Services) will work together to offer training to interested parties.
+Contractor and risk assessor training opportunities will be communicated to interested parties through current Division of Housing CDBG, ESG, Supportive Housing, and HOME grantees as well as through local housing authorities.

-Lead Risk Assessments will be conducted on units at the sub-recipient's discretion.
+Lead Risk Assessments will be conducted on units at the sub-recipients discretion.
 These decisions are made based on the age of the property, extent of paint and varnish deterioration, and unit occupants.
 Wisconsin will continue to seek resources at the state and local level to address identified lead hazards in priority housing.
 Risk assessors certified by the DHS Division of Health conduct risk assessments in eligible housing units and certified abatement contractors carry out the lead hazard reduction activities.

-Actions planned to reduce the number of poverty-level families

-A number of grantees require their recipient households, as a condition of assistance, to become as self-sufficient as possible.
-The Division of Energy, Housing and Community Resources encourages the development of self-sufficiency components within an applicant's program design.
+Actions planned to reduce the number of poverty-level families sufficient as possible.
+The Division of Housing encourages the development of self-sufficiency components within an applicant's program design.
 Through these efforts, the Division seeks not only to stabilize households in crisis but also to reduce households' dependence on public assistance and to begin developing pathways out of poverty.